Vital-Vuillaume/My-First-Site-Html/README.md

 ## How to Use the Site

-To access the site, simply click on the following link: [My Website](https://rmbi.ch/vital/)
+To access the site, simply click on the following link: [My First Site Html](https://rmbi.ch/vital/mfsh/)

 Once on the site, you will find different pages: